StartsMercury/ViaCosmicReach/README.md

 ## Installation and Usage
 1. Download the latest [ViaProxy dev build](https://ci.viaversion.com/job/ViaProxy/lastSuccessfulBuild/).
 2. Download the latest ViaCosmicReach version from [GitHub Actions](https://github.com/RaphiMC/ViaCosmicReach/actions).
-3. Put the jar file into the plugins folder of ViaProxy
+3. Put the ViaCosmicReach jar file into the plugins folder of ViaProxy (Start ViaProxy once to generate that folder)
-4. Run ViaProxy.
+4. Run ViaProxy again.
 You should now be able to select the CosmicReach protocol version in the ViaProxy GUI.

 For ViaProxy usage instructions, please refer to the [ViaProxy documentation](https://github.com/ViaVersion/ViaProxy?tab=readme-ov-file#usage-for-players-gui).